Required Courses

 This course is typically offered in Fall.

-ENGL 416: Designing Online Information
+ENGL 315: Designing Online Information

 Focuses on the design of information displayed on websites including the theory of information design and its practical application.
 Lecture sessions cover such topics as user and task analysis, interface design, website navigation, information architecture, and usability.
-The lab sessions provide instruction on Dreamweaver and Fireworks, as well as some HTML.

 or